wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

     put there by people; **Do** collect plants (such as weeds) that arrived there on their own.

-### Collecting instructions:*
+### Collecting instructions:

 1. Bring a note book, a pair of clippers, plant tags, and a large plastic bag with you when collecting.
+Optional: a GPS or smart phone that includes a GPS.

-2. When you find a plant you wish to collect, make careful note of the habitat (e.g. woodland, park, grassy field, rock outcrop, etc) the location (where possible give the names of roads, pathways, parks, and neighbourhoods.
-This information will allow another scientist to find the population), growth habit of the plant (tree, shrub, vine, herb, etc.), plant height (approximately), and the approximate size of the population.
+2. When you find a plant you wish to collect, make careful note of the habitat (e.g. woodland, park, grassy field, rock outcrop, etc), and the location.
+The location may be either the latitude and longitude from a GPS or the names of nearby oads, pathways, parks, and neighbourhoods.
+This information should allow another scientist to find the population as easily as possible.
+Also include the growth habit of the plant (tree, shrub, vine, herb, etc.), plant height (approximately), and the approximate size of the population.